How to find missing beneficiaries - Distributing rightful Inheritance

 Is there a time limit to find a missing beneficiary?

 There is no time limit within which you must locate a beneficiary; they will remain entitled regardless of how much time has passed.
-However, there are set time limits for when they can claim interest on their inheritance.
-There is a 12-year limitation period that applies to beneficiaries that are named in a Will or under the rules of intestacy.
+However, there are set time limits for when they can claim interest on their Inheritance.
+There is a 12-year limitation period that applies to beneficiaries who are named in a Will or under the rules of intestacy.
 This is why it’s essential to carry out thorough research into finding any missing beneficiaries and take precautions if they cannot be located.
-If someone wishes to make a claim on an estate that they are not due to inherit on but believe they should be, the time limit is 6 months from the Grant of Representation being issued.
+If someone wishes to make a claim on an estate that they are not due to inherit but believe they should be, the time limit is 6 months from the Grant of Representation being issued. missing beneficiary time limit

 Despite these time limits, it is important to begin work on locating beneficiaries as soon as possible.
 The quicker a missing beneficiary can be identified and found, the sooner the estate can be distributed without further delays or claims.
 However, cover is available if a beneficiary cannot be found within a timely manner or if they cannot be located at all.